LorenzoStucchi/SEN-ET_automatization/README.md

 ```
 sh main.sh
 ```
-After the computation of the Sentinel 3 images in the graph processing tool, it is need to insert the time of acquisition for the Sentinel 3 images.
+After the computation of the Sentinel 3 images in the graph processing tool, it is necessary to insert the time of acquisition for the Sentinel 3 images.
 So, it is needed to open in SNAP the Sentinel image cut on the area of interest and report the time in the file `days_ADDTIME_s3.txt` and rename it as `days_time_s3.txt`.
 The structure of the file should be: `YYYY_MM_DD HH:MM`

-The script produce a message when the Sentinel 3 Images cut are avialable for the computation and request an input to confirm that the file was been created when it is need.
+The script produces a message when the Sentinel 3 images are available for the computation and requests to confirm that the file `days_time_s3.txt` has been created.

 ## Correction of errors
 In the [official code repository](https://github.com/DHI-GRAS/sen-et-snap-scripts) the graph presents some errors, due to some changes in the new versions of SNAP.
 To fix the errors the new version of the graph is present in the folder [graph](graph/).

 ## Authors
-The official code of SNAP is release with [GNU General Public License v3.0](https://github.com/DHI-GRAS/sen-et-snap-scripts/blob/master/LICENSE) by the original authors and as reported in the [plugin code repository](https://github.com/DHI-GRAS/senEtSnapSta).
+The official code of SNAP is released with [GNU General Public License v3.0](https://github.com/DHI-GRAS/sen-et-snap-scripts/blob/master/LICENSE) by the original authors and as reported in the [plugin code repository](https://github.com/DHI-GRAS/senEtSnapSta).

-The code for the automatization of the process is also realease by [Lorenzo Stucchi](https://github.com/LorenzoStucchi) with [GNU General Public License v3.0](LICENSE).
+The code for the automatization of the process is also realeased by [Lorenzo Stucchi](https://github.com/LorenzoStucchi) with [GNU General Public License v3.0](LICENSE).